mikolajroszak/qsp-protocol-node/doc/node-operator.md

 1. Click `Access My Wallet`
 1. Click `Software`
-1. Select `Keystore` and click `continue`.
-A dialogue will pop up.
-In this dialogue, select the `[MyEtherWallet keystore file]` you just downloaded.
+1. Select `Keystore File` and click `Continue`.
+A dialogue box will pop up.
+In this dialogue box, select the `[MyEtherWallet keystore file]` you just downloaded.
 1. When done, type in `[MyEtherWallet password]`, then click on `"Access Wallet"`.
 You should be able to see your account details, your `[Ethereum public address]` is under the `Address`